 Nutritional Supplementation Consideration : 500 to 2000 mg.

 So, what about osteoarthritis and fish oils?
 Well, fish oil contains Omega 3 fatty acids and has been found to reduce inflammation that is associated with arthritis.
-Fish oils works by reducing the number of inflammatory messenger molecules made by the body’s immune system.
+Fish oils work by reducing the number of inflammatory messenger molecules made by the body’s immune system.
 The Arthritis Foundation recommends at least eating 2 fish meals a week particularly in fatty fish such as salmon, mackerel, and sardines.
-Unfortunately most fish nowadays are polluted with mercury and extensive intake should be avoided.
-High quality fish oil supplements are probably the best source of getting the same Omega 3 on board, without the potential toxic metal effects.
+Unfortunately, most fish nowadays are polluted with mercury and extensive intake should be avoided.
+High-quality fish oil supplements are probably the best source of getting the same Omega 3 on board, without the potentially toxic metal effects.